Our story

 In the fall of 2021, after 25 years as Bâtirente’s CEO, Daniel Simard confirms to the board that he intends to retire as of June 2022. Éric Filion, Chief Operating Officer since the autumn of 2016, is appointed to take over as CEO. Éric Filion establishes a management committee composed of Marie-Claude Baker Prud’homme as Director, Finances, Governance and Risks; Vickie Lavoie as Chief Operating Officer; and Hélène Marcoux as Director, Development.

-During its annual general meeting on June 15, 2022, Bâtirente pays tribute to Daniel Simard, who recounts his journey as a passionate activist in the 2021 annual report.
+During its annual general meeting on June 15, 2022, Bâtirente pays tribute to Daniel Simard, who recounts Journey of a passionate activist in the 2021 Annual Report.
 He is also inducted into the Builders’ Honour Roll, joining three other individuals who, like himself, were successful in helping the organization achieve its mission.